Dream Maker (TV program): Missions

-Dream Chasers must memorize the show's theme song and the choreography.
+The Dream Chasers must memorize the show's theme song, Take My Hand, and the choreography.
 The Top 7 Dream Chasers are not guaranteed a center position.
 On their final assessment, mentors Bae Wan-hee and Angeline Quinto will rank the Dream Chasers by giving each of them letter grades A, B and C. Only 15 Dream Chasers will be on Level A, 20 on Level B, while the rest will be on Level C.